UK visa Schemes for Ukrainian Refugees

 Nothing in this page should be taken as immigration advice, we are merely summarising and signposting links to official documentation.
 You must seek your own guidance from professional advisors where necessary.

-As a Ukrainian fleeing the war in Ukraine, you need a visa to come to the UK.
+As a Ukrainian fleeing the war, you need a visa to come to the UK.
 There are basically 3 Ukraine specific visa schemes that were created at the start of the war:

 - Homes for Ukraine Visa scheme which allows individuals in the UK (known as ‘sponsors’ or ‘hosts’) to provide a home to Ukrainians (as of 19th February 2024, this scheme is for 18 months only)